MistyCommunity/Documentation/src/content/misty-ii/reference/javascript-api.md

 Arguments
 * arm (string) - The arm to move.
 Pass `"left"` or `"right"`.
 * radians (double) - The location in radians to move the arm to.
-Value range: 0 to -3.14.
 * velocity (double) - The velocity with which to move the arm.
 Velocity value is a percentage of maximum velocity.
 Value range: 0 - 100.
 * prePauseMs (integer) - Optional.
 The length of time in milliseconds to wait before executing this command.
 * postPauseMs (integer) - Optional.
 The length of time in milliseconds to wait between executing this command and executing the next command in the skill.
 If no command follows this command, `postPauseMs` is not used.